Gunman opens fire at random on Philadelphia streets, killing 4 before he is arrested, police say

 The suspected shooter was identified as a 40-year-old man.
 A second person was also taken into custody who may have returned fire at the suspect, but police did not know whether there was a connection between the two people, Outlaw said.

-The chief described the scene as covering an area of two by four blocks and said dozens of shell casings were found.
+The chief said dozens of shell casings were found across an eight block area.

 “You can see there are several scenes out here,” Outlaw said.
 “We’re canvassing the area to get as much as we can, to identify witnesses, to identify where cameras are located and to do everything to figure out the why,” Outlaw said.

-The Philadelphia violence marks the country's 29th mass killing in 2023, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
+The Philadelphia violence is the country’s 29th mass killing in 2023, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University, the highest on record by this time in the year.

-So far this year, the nation has witnessed the highest number on record of mass killings and deaths to this point in a single year.
+The numbers people killed in such events is also the highest by this time in the year.

 There have been more than 550 mass killings since 2006, according to the database, in which at least 2,900 people have died and at least 2,000 people have been injured.